unitedstates/uscode/README.md

 * `--title`: Do only a specific title (e.g. "5", "5a", "25")
 * `--sections`: Return a flat hierarchy of only titles and sections (no intervening layers)
 * `--debug`: Output debug messages only, and no JSON output (dry run)
+* `--force`: Force a re-download of the US Code.
+Use this flag if you're automatically running the script at an interval.

 Example: